yasiryagi/helpdesk/README.md

 Unlike `Validators` that can come and go without too much friction (at least for now), a new `Storage Provider` will currently need to replicate the entire content directory.
 As a consequence, the platform needs some stability for this role to avoid providing a poor user experience, or worse, loss of data.

-After an upgrade of the `Constantinople` network, the `Storage Provider` role will now be its own working group, with a lead overseeing the day to day operations, while being governed by the Council.
+After an upgrade of the `Constantinople` network, the `Storage Provider` role will now be within its own working group, with a lead overseeing the day to day operations, while being accountable to the Council.

 ### Incentives

 After an upgrade of the `Constantinople` network, the `Storage Provider` role will now be its own working group, with a lead overseeing the day to day operations, while being governed by the Council.

 The `Storage Lead` can only be hired (or fired) by the Council through the proposal system.
 The Lead should maintain sufficient storage and distribution capacity by employing `Storage Providers`, and paying them sufficiently.
 The Lead will also need to run a storage node themselves.
-Another important task is to keep an eye on the working groups financing.
+Another important task is to keep an eye on the working group's financing.

 The current status of this role can be found [here](https://testnet.joystream.org/#/working-groups).